AlexanderVahner/LazyPhysicist/README.md

 <b>More details:</b>
 </p>
 <p>First you need to add a script to Eclipse from <i>Tools > Scripts menu</i>.
-The plugin can be on the local network, as the user settings and database will be stored in the local folder <i>%APPDATA%\LazyOptimizer</i>.
+The plugin can be on the local network, as the user settings and database will be stored in the local folder <i>%APPDATA%\LazyOptimizer</i>.<br>
+You also need to install the <a href="https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48">.NET Framework 4.8</a> Runtime.
 </p>
 <p>Scripts to be approved in  <i>Tools > Script Approvals...</i>
 <ul>